caradoc-org/caradoc/README.md

 Caradoc is a parser and validator of PDF files written in OCaml.
 This is version 0.3 (beta).

+Caradoc provides many commands to analyze PDFs, as well as an interactive user interface in console.

 Caradoc was presented at the the third Workshop on Language-Theoretic Security (LangSec) in May 2016.
-More information is available on the [site of the conference](http://spw16.langsec.org/papers.html#caradoc).
+More information is available on the [website of the conference](http://spw16.langsec.org/papers.html#caradoc).

 ## Dependencies